zhoubolei/CAM/README.md

 ```

 The demo video of what the CNN is looking is [here](https://www.youtube.com/watch?v=fZvOy0VXWAI).
 The reimplementation in tensorflow is [here](https://github.com/jazzsaxmafia/Weakly_detector).
 The pycaffe wrapper of CAM is reimplemented at [here](https://github.com/gcucurull/CAM-Python).

+### ILSVRC evaluation

+* See the script [ILSVRC_evaluate_bbox.m](ILSVRC_evaluate_bbox.m) and [ILSVRC_generate_heatmap.m](ILSVRC_generate_heatmap.m) if you want to reproduce the ILSVRC localizatgion result.
+Also see [this file](http://cnnlocalization.csail.mit.edu/ILSVRC_evaluation_raw.tar.gz) for some intermedate files.
+You still need to download the ILSVRC toolkit at http://image-net.org/challenges/LSVRC/2012/.
+The code is written in a rush and without any clean-up, Please figure out how to set up things
+  properly by yourself.

 ### Reference:
 ```